crashoverride777/swifty-ads/README.md

 ### Rewarded Ads

-Always use a dedicated button to display rewarded videos.
-You should never show them automatically as some might be non-skippable.
+Always use a dedicated button to display rewarded ads as some might be non-skippable.

-AdMob provided a new rewarded video API which lets you preload multiple rewarded videos with different AdUnitIds.
-While SwiftyAds uses this new API it currently only supports loading 1 rewarded video ad at a time.

 ```swift
 SwiftyAds.shared.showRewardedAd(